raehik/dotfiles/home/necessary-packages.md

 feh                 : ??? better ??? (have hardly tried)
-zathura             : Plugin-based document viewer zathura-pdf-poppler : PDF plugin for zathura
+zathura             : Plugin-based document viewer zathura-pdf-poppler : PDF plugin for zathura zathura-pdf-mupdf   : PDF plugin for zathura #2.
+You can only install one of
+                      them.
+Turns out `poppler` does NOT support Japanese, for whatever reason -- but `mupdf` made some line-drawing look a little funny.
+Iunno, d/l both packages and switch between them.

 ### Fonts